History of Finland: Finland in the Second World War

 In August 1939, Nazi Germany and the Soviet Union signed the Molotov–Ribbentrop Pact, where Finland and the Baltic states were allocated to the Soviet "sphere of influence".
 After invading Poland, the Soviet Union sent ultimatums to the Baltic countries, where it demanded military bases on their soil.
 The Baltic states accepted Soviet demands, and lost their independence in the summer of 1940.
 In October 1939, the Soviet Union sent a similar request to Finland, but the Finns refused these demands.

 The Soviet Union invaded Finland on 30 November 1939, launching the Winter War, with the aim of annexing Finland into the Soviet Union.
 The Finnish Democratic Republic was established by Joseph Stalin at the beginning of the war with the purpose of governing Finland after Soviet conquest.
 The Red Army was defeated in numerous battles, notably at the Battle of Suomussalmi.
 After two months of negligible progress on the battlefield, as well as severe losses of men and materiel, the Soviets put an end to the Finnish Democratic Republic in late January 1940 and recognized the legal Finnish government as the legitimate government of Finland.
 Soviet forces began to make progress in February and reached Vyborg in March.
 Fighting came to an end on 13 March 1940 with the signing of the Moscow Peace Treaty.
 Finland had successfully defended its independence, but ceded 9% of its territory to the Soviet Union.
 The Soviet Union was expelled from the League of Nations as a result of the invasion.

-After the Winter War the Finnish Army was exhausted, and needed recovery and support as soon as possible.
-The United Kingdom declined to help, but in autumn 1940, Nazi Germany offered weapon deals to Finland, if the Finnish government would allow German troops to travel through Finland to occupied Norway.
-Finland accepted, weapon deals were made and military co-operation began in December 1940.
+After the Winter War the Finnish Army was exhausted and needed recovery and support as soon as possible.
+The United Kingdom declined to help, but in autumn 1940, Nazi Germany offered weapon deals to Finland if the Finnish government would allow German troops to travel through Finland to German-occupied Norway.
+Finland accepted, weapons deals were made, and military co-operation began in December 1940.